 In any case, tower fans that are marketed as “bladeless” are usually quieter than other kinds of fans.
 Since the rotating blades of a fan are the parts that tend to make all the noise, encasing them behind a solid wall of plastic should muffle the sound a bit.

-Reviews of the Best Quiet Tower Fans
+List of the Best Quiet Tower Fans

 Now that we have mastered the basics, I’d like to present my review of the best quiet tower fans I’ve found.
 I made sure the products are all from different manufacturers for the sake of variety.
 And remember, if you’re interested in Dyson products, you can read about them in my other article.
 Additionally, since many of these brands have several excellent choices to choose from, I may also mention several runner ups after each review.